zannimo/movie-api-project/README.md

 Running this script will deploy the entire infrastructure needed for the project.

 ### `add-data-infra.py`
 This Python script loads the initial data into S3 and DynamoDB.
-It interacts with the previously deployed infrastructure to populate the database with movie information.
+It interacts with the previously deployed infrastructure to populate the database and storage with movie data.

 ### Infrastructure Flow:
 1. Run `deploy_all.py` to deploy all the AWS resources (S3, DynamoDB, Lambda, API Gateway).